 Algae Eating Malawi Shrimp

-The Malawi Shrimp is a species found on Sulawesi island.
-They should not be confused with Sulawesi shrimp, also found on the same Indonesian island.
+The Malawi Shrimp is a species found on Sulawesi island, and they should not be confused with Sulawesi shrimp, also found on the same Indonesian island.
 The Malawi shrimp is much easier to keep and breed than the Sulawesi shrimp and is much less colorful.

 Algae Eating Sulawesi Shrimp

-Sulawesi shrimp are great algae eaters.
-Sulawesi shrimp is also known as Caridina dennerli.
+Sulawesi shrimp are great algae eaters, and Sulawesi shrimp is also known as Caridina dennerli.
 Sulawesi shrimp feed on the same food most other Dwarf Shrimp eats, algae being no exception.
 A big part of keeping a healthy colony of Sulawesi shrimp is deliberately growing algae.

 The downside to Sulawesi shrimp is that they need particular water conditions, which makes them unsuitable for most community tanks.
-If you want to get a grip on algae control in your aquarium, it is better to choose one of the other options, dwarf shrimp.
+If you want to get a grip on algae control in your aquarium, it is better to choose one of the other options.

 Crystal red shrimp and Sulawesi shrimp are also good at eating algae but are better suited to keep in a species-only aquarium.